Nic3holas-wq/verapay/README.md

 ### Why Aspect-Oriented Programming (AOP) for Cross-Cutting Concerns?
 Separating logging, timing, and security checks from business services ensures a clean codebase.
 VeraPay implements modular AspectJ aspects to handle execution profiling (`LoggingAndPerformanceAspect`), audit successful logins (`LoginSuccessAuditAspect`), track throwables (`ExceptionAuditAspect`), and run registration check pipelines (`RegisterValidationAspect`), ensuring controllers and services only focus on their core logic.

+### Why Structured Transaction Codes Alongside transactionRef?
+External identifiers like `transactionRef` use random UUID fragments for unguessability and security (e.g., to prevent ID harvesting or enumerations).
+However, UUIDs lack structure for accounting and daily reconciliation.
+VeraPay introduces an additional `transactionCode` field using a structured format (`VP-YYYYMMDD-000001`).
+This format allows administrators and auditors to easily filter, group, and reconcile transactions sequentially by date and batch.

+### Why Table-Based Daily Sequence Counters for Concurrency?
+To generate unique daily-sequential numbers, standard DB sequences cannot easily be reset daily without complex cron configurations and administrative DDL queries.
+VeraPay uses a `daily_sequences` table containing date-based rows.
+By executing atomic native updates with conflict resolution (`INSERT ...
+ON CONFLICT DO UPDATE RETURNING`), we lock the row for the active date, ensure thread-safe incrementing under highly concurrent requests, reset the sequence automatically on the start of a new day, and rollback the increment if the parent transaction rolls back.

 ---
 ## Testing